Toggle navigation

 Now moving on.

-An HRA (health reimbursement arrangement) is exactly how it sounds: the employer reimburses for premiums and medical expenses on a tax-free basis, and the employee chooses a plan that fits their needs.
+An HRA (health reimbursement arrangement) is exactly how it sounds: the employer reimburses for premiums and medical expenses tax-free, and the employee chooses a plan that fits their needs.
 Employees are then reimbursed when they submit a claim.
 There are a few flavors you should be aware of, like ICHRA, QSEHRA and EBHRA, to name a few.
 Here's what to know about this crew.
 They all are:

 • Funded entirely by Employer (no employee contributions)